-The Deacons minister to physical and financial needs of people in the Congregation.
+The Deacons provide help to physical and financial needs of people in the Congregation or those in the Community who are known to those in the Congregation.
+Their work allows the Elders to concentrate on the ministry of the Word and prayer.
 Deacons must be male members in good standing, meet the requirements set forth in 1 Timothy 3:8-13, and be in full agreement with the Articles of Faith.

-The Deacons meet as needed to pray, to identify new ministry needs and to maintain ministry to current needs.
-Their ministry shall include, but is not limited to (1) visiting and ministering to shut-ins, widows/widowers, the elderly, the poor, and prison inmates, (2) disbursing financial gifts, (3) helping people through difficult physical or financial events, (4) providing financial counseling, and (5) referring spiritual needs to the Elders.
+The Deacons meet as needed to pray, to identify new ministry needs, and to maintain ministry to current needs.
+Their ministry shall include (1) visiting and serving those in the Congregation who (e.g., are in need widows/widowers, the elderly, the poor, and prison inmates,) (Matthew 25:34-40), (2) approving and disbursing monies from the Deacon Fund according to the Deacon Fund Policy (Acts 6:1-4), (3) serving those in the Congregation through difficult physical or financial events, (4) providing financial counseling, and (5) referring spiritual needs to the Elders.
 Deacons may enlist help in ministering to specific needs.

-Deacons are recommended by the Nominating Committee, approved by the Elder Board, and are elected to office by a 2/3 majority of the members present at a Congregational Ministry Meeting.
+Deacons are recommended by the Nominating Committee, approved by the Board, and are elected to office by a 2/3 majority of the members present at a Congregational Ministry Meeting.
 They serve indefinitely.